TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 ## Use Cases for A/B Testing

-Use cases for A/B testing can include design changes, feature experimentation, changes to hardware or backend software, and testing of third-party APIs and services.
+Although A/B testing is most commonly used to test visual elements of a website or application, it can aid in a much wider range of decisions.
+Use cases for A/B testing can include not only design changes but also feature experimentation, changes to hardware or backend software, and testing of third-party APIs and services.

 ### UI and Design Changes